Venues & Accessibility

 Accessibility by Venue:

-On April 6th, 2018 Public Energy participated in Relaxed Performance Training, a workshop offered by the British Arts Council.
 Relaxed performances were initially designed to make theatre spaces more comfortable and welcoming to audience members with autism spectrum disorders, sensory and communication disorders or learning disabilities.
 Other audience members who benefit from Relaxed Performances include parents with toddlers, people with Tourette’s syndrome, people who experience anxiety or people who are not comfortable with the conventions of a traditional theatre setting.
-Public Energy plans to offer two relaxed performances during their 2018-2019 season.